Page Reviewed / Updated - February 10, 2020

 Persons over the income and/or asset limit(s) may still qualify for this waiver by restructuring their finances.
 It is strongly recommended that one contact a professional Medicaid planner for assistance so as not to inadvertently disqualify oneself from Medicaid.

 Each program participant has his or her own specific care requirements and a custom care plan is developed for each participant.
 This waiver allows for consumer direction of non-medical services, also referred to as self-directed care.
 This means that eligible participants have flexibility and choice as to what services best suit them, as well as which provider they prefer.
-These services can be provided at home, in adult foster care, or other community living environments, but not in a skilled nursing home or an assisted living facility.
+In some cases, family members, including spouses and adult children, can be hired to provide care.
+Available services can be provided at home, in adult foster care, or other community living environments, but not in a skilled nursing home or an assisted living facility.
 A list of the services relevant to the elderly follows: